-USAID supports the large-scale delivery of highly effective services including immunization against childhood diseases, nutritional assistance, and distribution of insecticide-treated bed nets that help prevent malaria.
-Programs also strengthen Uganda’s decentralized health system and work with diverse partners to control HIV/AIDS.
+Support includes the large-scale delivery of highly effective services including immunization against childhood diseases, nutritional assistance, and distribution of insecticide-treated bed nets that help prevent malaria.
+Programs also strengthen the decentralized health system and work with diverse partners to control HIV/AIDS.

 Working in Conflict and Crisis